jrfnl/clearPHP/rules/no-nested-ternary.md

 ```

-It must also be mentioned that ternary may not produce the expected result when nesting them.
-For example :
+It should also be mentioned that ternaries may not produce the expected result when nesting them without adding parentheses.
+For example:

 ```php
 <?php